debops/debops/ansible/roles/debops.kibana/docs/defaults-detailed.rst

   the primary key, and value being their values.
 This parameter can be used to group several similar configuration options together in the generated configuration file, for readability.
-When this parameter is used, the "leaf" part of the main configuration name is discared, and only used as a marker for these parameters.
+When this parameter is used, the "leaf" part of the main configuration name is discarded, and only used as a marker for these parameters.
 An example configuration:

   .. code-block:: yaml